Xeeynamo/KingdomSaveEditor/README.md

 2) Save Wizard: If you do not have a custom firmware, you can obtain a copy of a decrypted save and re-encrypt it using the following paid software: https://www.savewizard.net/

 Once you get your save, just open it using the KH3SaveEditor from File\Open, then save it with File\Save.
 If you want to transfer back the file on your Playstation 4, just follow the guide lines of the tool that you used for decryption

+## Use saves from Kingdom Hearts 1.05

+The latest version of the game converts your existing 1.00-1.03 save into a new version, creating a `kh3sv2`, which is a copy of `kh3sv` with few values changed.

+Save Wizard still does not support the new `kh3sv2`, so in order to use it you can just go to the USB drive, go to the folder where KH3 saves are located and you can just rename `kh3sv2` to `kh3sv` (you might move the existing `kh3sv`).

+It is not needed to change the name back to `kh3sv2`.

+The version 1.05 changes only three values when it converts your saves: the major/minor version goes from 1.2 to 3.1 (editable in Advance Mode) and the Max selfie count value goes from 100 to 200.

 ## Contribute to make it better